Ekaluk52003/Django-NextJs-App-Router/README.md

 npm run dev
 ```

-### Feature
+### Highlighs
 - Example of Next JS using server action with Django.
 No Usestate or Useeffect
 - Django Backed use package called Django Ninja instead of Django Rest Framework
 - Django API is rewrite from http://127.0.0.1:8000/api to http://localhost:3000/api.
-Pls check find next.config.js
+Pls check find **next.config.js**
 - No Cor Header is needed due to rewrite
+- CSRF is set using Next Js middlewear.
+Please check **middleware.ts**